 When you're under the weather, you might reach for a tall glass of orange juice.
 But does a little vitamin C do the trick when you're sick?

 "Vitamin C is important for immune defense, and we need a good immune function for healing," Pauline Jose, MD, a clinical instructor at UCLA and family medicine specialist at pH Labs, a national nonprofit health information organization, tells LIVESTRONG.com.
 That said, research has found that taking daily vitamin C supplements only modestly reduces a cold's duration, by about 8 percent, per the National Institutes of Health (NIH).

 Vitamin C's ability to slightly shorten the length of a cold (and reduce the severity of your symptoms) may be in part because "it compensates for the increased inflammatory response and metabolic demand," Dr. Jose explains.

-But if you just start popping vitamin C once you're already sick, it won't do much to speed your recovery, says the NIH.
+But if you just start popping vitamin C once you're already sick, it won't do much to speed your recovery, per the NIH.

 2. Myth: The Flu Is the Same as Having a Bad Cold

 Though you may experience typical cold symptoms like sore throat, runny nose, sneezing, hoarseness and cough, the flu can be more dangerous than your run-of-the-mill common cold.
-"In the United States alone, 36,000 people die and more than 200,000 are hospitalized each year because of the flu," Dr. Pate says.
+The distinction is clear when you examine flu stats: Between 2010 and 2020, the flu led to 140,000 to 710,000 hospitalizations and 12,000 to 52,000 deaths annually, according to the Centers for Disease Control and Prevention (CDC).

 And certain populations are at greater risk, including infants, the elderly, pregnant women and people with compromised immune systems, per the CDC.
 What's more, if you have a medical condition, such as heart disease, cancer or diabetes, the flu can lead to more serious complications.

 For this reason, Dr. Pate encourages people to get their annual flu vaccine.
 "Even if the shot doesn't prevent you from getting the flu, it can decrease the chance of developing severe symptoms," she says.

 3. Myth: Healthy People Don't Need the Flu Vaccine